charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 1. start with creating the github repository and cloning it locally to your project folder
 2.  run `npm init --scope=@charlesvill` to scope your packages (so you can avoid naming collisions)
 3.  make sure you're logged in to your npm account and run `npm publish --access public`
+4. good to go, you can install your package with `npm install @charlesvill/package-name`
 ### Principles of Object Oriented Programming
 #### Single responsibility Principle
 - states that a class, module, object should only fulfill a single responsibility. doesnt mean that it can only do one thing. but al lthe things it does must be for that single responsibility